vlejd/improved_wgan_training/README.md

 We try to reproduce results from their [paper](https://arxiv.org/abs/1704.00028).
 We clean their code for language generation, try smaller datasets, standard preprocessing and slightly different architectures.

-We striped a lot of unused code to better understand the code
+We striped a lot of unused code to better understand the rest.

 ## Datasets
 You can download Download Google Billion Word at [http://www.statmt.org/lm-benchmark/] .